 3. Improve Conversion Ratios and Create Better Sales Outcomes

-The most important metrics for small business growth are your revenue-led metrics: Your conversion numbers month on month, the sales targets you’ve set and achieved/not achieved, revenue from upselling and cross-selling, etc. This is also where you can best leverage your CRM data.
+The most important metrics for growing business are your revenue-led metrics: Your conversion numbers month on month, the sales targets you’ve set and achieved/not achieved, revenue from upselling and cross-selling, etc. This is also where you can best leverage your CRM data.

 Lead Pipeline Analysis